Akash52/Akash52/README.md

 	“Don’t go through life, grow through life.”

 	“Make your faith larger than your fears and your dreams larger than your doubts.”

+	“Be curious about everything.
+Never stop learning.
+Never stop growing.”
 </details>